3 min read

 In India there is always something to discover.

-On our travels we often sourced food related items like old spice boxes and wooden chapati boards.
-A highlight was visiting one of the oldest and largest markets in India - Chandni Chowk situated in the heart of Old Delhi.
+Inspired by street food and markets we love sourcing small items like old spice boxes & chapati rolling pins as well as large scale architectural antiques and furniture.
+A market highlight was Chandni Chowk situated in the heart of Old Delhi, one of the oldest and largest markets in India.
 This kind of chaos is not for everyone.
-If you are brave enough give the rickshaw wallahs and the traffic jams a miss and take to the streets on foot…
+If you are brave enough skip the rickshaw wallahs and the traffic jams and take to the streets on foot…it is pure human chaos.

-A mass of push carts, rickshaws and human traffic all going in different directions struggle around this corner.
-This is the start of Khari Baoli – a market full of spices, dry fruits, nuts, tamarind, dry plums, rice, grains and mulberries.
-The smell is intoxicating; cinnamon, nutmeg, curry leaves, herbs, the sweet smell of dates and dried figs. Alongside these smells is a kaleidoscope of colours as bags of flower spill on to the street.
-There are still some flower sellers here though the wholesale market moved to the outskirts of Delhi some years ago…that could be a whole other trip ❀
+A mass of push carts, rickshaws and human traffic trying to go in different directions.
+This is the start of Khari Baoli -the smell was intoxicating, a combination of sweet dates and dried figs...
+Sacks of dried fruits, nuts, tamarind, dry plums, rice, grains and spcies like mulberries, cinnamon, nutmeg, curry leaves, herbs were everywhere.
+Alongside the aromas was a visual kaleidoscope of colour as bags of flowers spilt on to the street.
+A small group of flower sellers as the wholesale market moved to the outskirts of Delhi some years ago…that could be a whole other trip ❀

-Like many large markets around the world, for the uninitiated its all too easy to get distracted or lost before you reach the pulsing heart of this place.
+Like many large markets around the world - for the uninitiated it's very easy to get distracted or lost before you reach the pulsing heart of this place.
 Similarly when people visit the Puce in Paris - they often never get past the first few blocks of alley ways.
 Do some research and know where you want to go and what you want to see…use google maps to get familiar with the area first.

-Generally, 2- 3 hours in a crowded heaving environment like this is my max before I’m completely overwhelmed.
+Generally, 3-4 hours in a crowded heaving environment like this is my max before I feel completely overwhelmed.
 There are plenty of tours/walks available if that’s your preference and also lots of local touts who will hassle you senseless once you arrive … be prepared.

 Leave a comment